Hello and Welcome

 - Husband Roger.
 Curious, amusing and amused, Renaissance-ish.

 - Daughter Tessa.
-Spirited, dramatic, vivacious, young teen.
+Spirited, dramatic, vivacious, young adult.

 I’ve journaled faithfully since I was 17, and I can now look back and see interesting patterns and divine guidance.
 The major transitions in my life tended to come with a twist.

-- In 2001, there were twists in the way I became mom to Tessa (involving a dying man’s vision and a batch of cookie dough during labor)
+- In 2001, there were twists in the way I became mom to Tessa.

-- In 2003 there were twists in how I became mom to Reed (involving a battle and a blizzard).
+- In 2003 there were twists in how I became mom to Reed.

 The twists are all good.
 They make me realize that I have always been on the best path possible, even though there were moments that I was sure that wasn’t the case.